KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-PokemonGOEvents by bigfoott](https://github.com/bigfoott/MMM-PokemonGOEvents)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-pollen by devduisburg](https://github.com/devduisburg/MMM-pollen)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'XMLHttpRequest' in file `MMM-pollen.js`: Replace it with built-in fetch.

 ## [MMM-Pollen by vincep5](https://github.com/vincep5/MMM-Pollen)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
-2. - W - package.json issue: No repository field.
+2. `package.json` issue: No repository field.
-3. - W - package.json issue: No license field.
+3. `package.json` issue: No license field.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 5. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-Pollen-FR by lekesako](https://github.com/lekesako/MMM-Pollen-FR)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-Polly by dgburr](https://github.com/dgburr/MMM-Polly)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-PopulationClock by mykle1](https://github.com/mykle1/MMM-PopulationClock)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-PopulationClock.js`: Replace it with `MagicMirror²`.

 ## [MMM-Porcupine by SikandAlex](https://github.com/SikandAlex/MMM-Porcupine)

-1. - I - No image found.
+1. Issue: No image found.

 ## [MMM-portscan by Wanztwurst](https://github.com/Wanztwurst/MMM-portscan)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-portscan.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `portscan.css`: Replace it with `MagicMirror²`.

 ## [MMM-PostDelivery-Norway by reidarw](https://github.com/reidarw/MMM-PostDelivery-Norway)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-PostDelivery-Norway.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.